Skip to main content

 How Does Billing Work?

-Rebuy calculates your billing based on a rolling 30-day period, meaning each invoice covers the previous 30 days of activity, rather than a calendar month.
-This allows for more flexibility as it adjusts to your store’s usage patterns.
+Rebuy calculates billing based on a rolling 30-day period, meaning each invoice covers the previous 30 days of activity instead of a fixed calendar month.
+This approach offers more flexibility by adjusting to your store’s actual usage patterns.

 How do I downgrade my Rebuy subscription?